Petsamuel/Petsamuel/README.md

 </div>

 <h3>ABOUT ME</h3>
 I'm a competent software engineer with a strong desire to create efficient, user-friendly solutions that increase the productivity and effectiveness of organizations.
-Expert in technology, and coding for the creation of dependable, user-friendly systems.
+Technology expert, and coding for creating dependable, user-friendly systems.
 A talented leader who encourages, teaches, and leads a team of experts to develop software, and track changes effectively.
 An imaginative developer whose software is tailored to meet the demands of a company, emphasize its key assets, and encourage its success.

 <br/>